 If JRE is not already installed, please install appropriate 32bit or 64 bit JRE

-(download link- http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 For a developer who wants to modify the Java source code, JDK needs to be installed.
 Usually JDK contains the JRE.

 3.1.2 Aspen Installation